edgelesssys/contrast/dev-docs/security-overview.md

 1. Installs the Contrast-specific `containerd` shim (`containerd-shim-contrast-cc-v2`).
 2. Installs `QEMU` as the hypervisor.
-3. Deploys the required files for **direct Linux boot** of the CVM:
+3. Deploys the required files for booting the CVM:
    - **Kernel image**: The minimal guest OS kernel that runs inside the CVM.
    - **Initramfs**: A minimal filesystem used during early boot.
    - **Kernel command line**: Boot parameters, including security settings such as `dm-verity` root hash.